eduardoreisalvarenga/micro-reddit/README.md

 - frameworks: Rails
 - technologies used: Rubocop, Capybara

-## Getting Started

-**This project was tested using ruby 2.7.0 && rails 5.2.3**

-**To have this project up and running on your machine, make sure to have the right rails and ruby versions, after that you just need to clone this repo, delete sqlite3 file.
-Run bundle install and it should work**

-To get a local copy up and running follow these simple example steps.
+## To get a local copy up and running follow these simple example steps.

 ### Prerequisites
 ruby version 2.7.0